-- Personally, identifiable material including, but not limited to, full names, government identifiers, email addresses, physical addresses, or health information of individuals following FERPA guidelines. - Threatening, harassing, or discriminatory posts. - Posts that incite or promote violence or illegal activities. - Material that could be interpreted as containing obscene, offensive, or sexual themes. - Information that reasonably could compromise public safety and wellbeing of the University and/or the University Community. - Comments that are off subject or out of context from the original post and to the University. - Solicitation or advertisement of businesses, direct sales companies, and events, both on and off campus, that have not been approved by University staff for publication. - Any information, documentation, material or images that would be found in violation of any University policies or procedures - Posting content to third- party applications, such as social media sites, almost always releases ownership rights to and control of that content.
-Protect privacy online by adjusting privacy settings and publishing updates only to audiences with whom you wish to share your status. - The University will not ask for, nor should an individual send, credit card or payment information, classified information, privileged information, private information or information subject to non-disclosure agreements via any social network internet communication service.
+- A. Personally identifiable material including, but not limited to, full names, government identifiers, email addresses, physical addresses, or health information of individuals following FERPA guidelines. - i.
+Threatening, harassing, or discriminatory posts. - ii.
+Posts that incite or promote violence or illegal activities. - iii.
+Material that could be interpreted as containing obscene, offensive, or sexual themes. - iv.
+Information that reasonably could compromise public safety and wellbeing of the University and/or the University Community. - v.
+Comments that are off subject or out of context from the original post and to the University. - vi.
+Solicitation or advertisement of businesses, direct sales companies, and events, both on and off campus, that have not been approved by University staff for publication. - vii.
+Any information, documentation, material or images that would be found in violation of any University policies or procedures - B. Posting content to third- party applications, such as social media sites, almost always releases ownership rights to and control of that content.
+Protect privacy online by adjusting privacy settings and publishing updates only to audiences with whom you wish to share your status.

-• Users of virtual communities should be aware of the potential consequences when posting to these sites.
+- C. The University will not ask for, nor should an individual send, credit card or payment information, classified information, privileged information, private information or information subject to non-disclosure agreements via any social network internet communication service. - D. Users of virtual communities should be aware of the potential consequences when posting to these sites.
 While faculty and staff will not actively monitor the use of Facebook or any other online community, potential policy violations brought to the attention of the University may be subject to investigation and pursued through the student conduct system.

-Section 11.16: Student Records Policy
+Student Records Policy

 The University adheres to a practice of compliance with the Family Educational Rights and Privacy Act (FERPA).
 As such, it is the practice of the University (1) to permit students to inspect their education records (2) to limit disclosure to others of personally identifiable information from education records without student's prior written consent, and (3) to provide students the opportunity to seek correction of their education records where appropriate.
-Additional information on the University's student record policies and FERPA are available via the Registrar's Office and the University catalog.
+The full FERPA policy is available in the University catalog.

-Section 12: Substance Abuse Policy
+Substance Abuse Policy

-• It is the goal of the University to protect the health and environment of students, faculty and staff by observing a drug-free environment in keeping with the Drug-Free Workplace Act of 1988, the Drug-Free Schools and Campus Act of 1989, and the Policies of the Maryland Higher Education Commission Concerning Drug and Alcohol Abuse.
+A. It is the goal of the University to protect the health and environment of students, faculty and staff by observing a drug-free environment in keeping with the Drug-Free Workplace Act of 1988, the Drug-Free Schools and Campus Act of 1989, and the Policies of the Maryland Higher Education Commission Concerning Drug and Alcohol Abuse.
 This policy applies not only to students, faculty and staff of the University, but also to all employees of contractors and subcontractors, as well as food service employees.

-• Standards of Conduct
+B. Standards of Conduct